If you took the PSAT in October of 2016, then you got your scores back in mid-December, just before winter break.

 If you took the PSAT in 2016, then you will get your scores back in mid-December.
 Your PSAT score report might look confusing at first glance, but now you understand what all of its scaled scores, section scores, and subscores mean.
 Any students aiming for National Merit will also search out their Selection Index score to get a sense if they qualified.
 If you haven't taken the PSAT yet, you can use the cutoffs to set goals for your scores.

 Everyone has their own definition for what is a “good” PSAT score.
 You might think a good score is one that is higher than that of most other students.
 You can use percentiles to figure out what makes a good score on the PSAT.

-If you’re a highly achieving student who has spent time prepping for the PSAT, then good to you might mean receiving National Merit distinction.
+If you’re a high-achieving student who has spent time prepping for the PSAT, then good to you might mean receiving National Merit distinction.
 National Merit is extremely competitive and only goes to the top scorers across the country.

 Finally, scoring well on the PSAT relates to your plans for taking the SAT and getting into college.
 You might have a certain goal based on your eventual college applications.
 Even if you fall short of it, you can spend boost your SAT performance through studying.

 Taking the PSAT is a valuable experience that will help you get ready for the SAT.
 In the end, you decide what makes a good score for you based on your own personal goals and plans.

 If you are named National Merit Semifinalist, how do you move on to become Finalist and win scholarship money?
 Check out this full guide to learn how to become a National Merit Finalist.